sktston/vcx-demo-android/README.md

 # LibVCX Demo Android Project for Alice
-This Android demo project code is based on [vcx-skeleton-android](https://github.com/sktston/vcx-skeleton-android), and implements demo code for Alice on Android simulator or actual devices.
+This Android demo project code is based on [vcx-skeleton-android](https://github.com/sktston/vcx-skeleton-android), and implements demo code for Alice on Android simulator.
 You can use any Faber demo in different wrappers ([python](https://github.com/hyperledger/indy-sdk/tree/master/vcx/wrappers/python3/demo) or [node](https://github.com/hyperledger/indy-sdk/tree/master/vcx/wrappers/node)) for testing.
 Internally, the application serializes and deserializes the vcx connection object between operations.
 It saves the configuration details in the shared preference, and uses this when it is available for initialization of VCX.

 **Note**: If you checkout the develop branch, there is a more sophisticated demo project that utilizes non-secret wallet APIs to save/retrieve VCX objects.
 Moreover, it downloads messages from the cloud agent, and processes them according to it's context.